What is On the table?

 The host will guide the topics, issues, and ideas discussed during each On the Table conversation.
 Participants are encouraged to continue their discussions after On the Table.

-On the Table, 2021 will be Hybrid!
+On the Table, 2023 is back!
 We are offering both virtual and in person tables.
 Each table will either be virtual or in person following CDC Guidelines.
-For the virtual sessions, we will use Zoom.
+For the virtual sessions, host will decide what streaming platform they will use.
 We are excited to offer both options!

 Host a Table